How to show you know nothing of history without saying you know nothing of history

 While older generations are more likely to think that their kids should be completely financially independent by the time they turn 21, young adults say that’s is a good age to start paying some of their own expenses, such as card card bills and travel costs — although they believe covering health insurance, student loan bills or rent should come even later, according to a report by Bankrate.com.

-Amused they think they should pay their own “travel costs” – a luxury item – while the essentials like health insurance, loans and rent should be paid for by someone else.
-(In the original survey, the differences between the categories are too small to be meaningful.)
+Amused they think they should pay their own “travel costs” – a luxury item – while the essentials like health insurance, loans and rent should be paid for by someone else!

 The idea of traveling after college was non-existent for most of us – we had to be employed and self sufficient immediately.
 Essentials came first, and luxuries came last, if at all.

-I also had to pay for college myself, having worked and saved since age 10, and bought my first car, myself, as a used older Toyota Corolla.
+I had to pay for college myself, having worked and saved since age 10, and bought my first car, myself, as a used Toyota Corolla.

 My generation had it better than our parents generation, just as today’s generation has it better than their parents’ generation.
 Based on history, someone born 20 years from today will have a better life than a 20 year old today – with few exceptions.